 And, that’s it.

 There are many imaging software that you can use to build your own imaging system.
 This ImageX solution is just one of them.
-I found it’s fairly simple to set up and deadly easy to use afterwards.
+I found it’s fairly simple to set up and deadly easy to use afterward.
 Extensively, you can use it as a simple image capture tool to

 back up systems wherever you need it.
 Because everything is stored in small USB powered 2.5″ external hard drive, you can easily carry it around and capture/apply images whenever you want it.